FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

  * The general gives `+12` morale to their bodyguard unit while they're rallying, and `+8` at all other times.
 This is on top of the base value below.
  * The general gives nearby units `+10` morale when they are rallying and `+4` at all other times.
 This is on top of the base value below.
- * As long as the general is alive, all units on the field no matter how far from the general get a base morale bonus of `2 + command points + half influence` points add to their default TroopMorale stat.
+ * As long as the general is alive, all units on the field no matter how far from the general get a base morale bonus of `2 + command points + half influence + TroopMorale stat`.
  * The range of influence of a General is calculated using the following formula `6 + (7 * command) + (4 * influence)`.
 The number is using the internal engine distance this should be assumed to be similar to meters inside the game world.
+ * Units can only be influenced by the general that is in command of their army.
+Killing any secondary generals or generals in reinforcing armies will have no effect on the main army beyond removing the +8 morale bonus given to bodyguard units at all time listed above

 Extra information about General's influence range: